REFRESHER: What’s the Difference Between a Watch and a Warning? - NewsBreak

 REFRESHER: What’s the Difference Between a Watch and a Warning?

-With severe weather possible today & tonight across central Minnesota, it's a good time for a refresher on the difference between a Severe Thunderstorm...river967.com
+With severe weather possible today & tonight across central Minnesota, it's a good time for a refresher on the difference between a Severe Thunderstorm...1037theloon.com

-With severe weather possible today & tonight across central Minnesota, it's a good time for a refresher on the difference between a Severe Thunderstorm...river967.com
+With severe weather possible today & tonight across central Minnesota, it's a good time for a refresher on the difference between a Severe Thunderstorm...1037theloon.com

 Comments / 0